bcgov-nr/requests/.github/ISSUE_TEMPLATE/github_repo_request.md

 ---
 name: Request for private BCGOV-NR GitHub Repository
-about: To create or remove a private BCGOV GitHub repository.
+about: To create or remove a private BCGOV-NR GitHub repository.
 title: ''
 labels: github-repo, pending
 assignees: webgismd